 - Uploaded the base image to Cloudinary

-- Added a generic text overlay with the message and “name” as a placeholder
+- Added a generic text popup with the message and “name” as a placeholder

-- After adjusting the positioning, fonts and color of the text overlay, we copied the URL of the image
+- After adjusting the positioning, fonts and color of the text popup, we copied the URL of the image

 - Using Intercom as our primary email communication tool with customers, we added an HTML element to the email to add the image (using the HTML element is key because you need to be able to edit the image URL)

 - Replaced the “name” placeholder on the image URL with Intercom’s personalization token (and a fallback)